ENG1-GROUP18/boatgame/README.md

     build.gradle           <- Gradle build file for desktop project* src/                   <- Source folder for your desktop project, contains LWJGL launcher class

-android/
-    build.gradle           <- Gradle build file for android project* AndroidManifest.xml    <- Android specific config
-    assets/                <- contains for your graphics, audio, etc.  Shared with other projects. res/                   <- contains icons for your app and other resources src/                   <- Source folder for your Android project, contains android launcher class

-html/
-    build.gradle           <- Gradle build file for the html project* src/                   <- Source folder for your html project, contains launcher and html definition webapp/                <- War template, on generation the contents are copied to war.
-Contains startup url index page and web.xml

-ios/
-    build.gradle           <- Gradle build file for the iOS project* src/                   <- Source folder for your iOS project, contains launcher
 ```

 Core Folder Architecture